saulpw/visidata/docs/formats.md

     - `default_colname` (default: '') column name to use for non-dict rows
 - Cells containing lists (e.g. `[3]`) or dicts (e.g. `{3}`) can be expanded into new columns with `(` and unexpanded with `)`.
 - All expanded subcolumns must be closed (with `)`) to retain the same structure.
+- Support for jsonla was added in 3.0.

 ## xml {#xml}
 - `v` show only columns in current row attributes